 Conference report points the way in the fight against antibiotic resistance

+The aim of Uppsala Health Summit, this summer’s international summit about antibiotic resistance, was to make real progress in combatting this threat to public health.
 The conclusions have now been presented in a report which provides policy makers and medical professionals with a number of concrete recommendations.

 ‘We believe that we were able to ground the discussion in concrete issues, and in our report we chose to present measures which various actors can implement or develop further,’ says Thomas Tängdén, chairman of the programme committee.